rogino/COSCNotes/COSC367/Week 09 Basic Machine Learning.md

 ### Laplace Smoothing

 Zero counts in small data sets lead to zero probabilities - this is too strong a claim based on only a sample.

-To fix this, add a **non-negative pseudo-count** to the counts - this can **reduce the confidence**
+To fix this, add a **non-negative pseudo-count** to the counts - this can **reduce the confidence**.

 $domain(A)$ is the set of values $A$ can take; $|domain(A)|$ is the number of values $A$ can take